Basic Principles of Your Projects and Data Structure

 Links are offered in the Table perspective when you click the plus button to link another Table.
 You can display an existing Link or create a new one.

-So far, we have worked with a Link Name, or so called Link Type.
+So far, we have seen the basic principles of a so called Link Type – as we worked with a Link Name.
 This tells us, what Tables are connected (linked) and what is the meaning of the connection.
 It would not make any sense when we just put the Tables (or tables) next to each other.
 We need to deliberately select which Records are connected.
 You can imagine this as lines between the two Tables as depicted in Figure 8.

 All the lines between the Tables represent Links between specific Records.
 We call the lines Link Instances of a particular Link Type (or Link Name).
 There can be a different set of lines (connections) between the same Tables under a different Link Type (Link Name).